oliverartz/pet_projects/README.md

 # pet_projects
-Just some interesting projects and project ideas.
+Just some interesting projects and project ideas I would like to preserve.